Independent Audiologists from Coast to Coast

 Many modern hearing aids have a directional microphone, which helps you converse in noisy environments by making the audio signal in front of you louder than the noise in the rear or from the sides.
 Nearly all hearing aids with this feature can automatically switch between directional and omnidirectional settings depending on the environment.
 Advanced versions can focus behind the listener and/or to the listener’s side.

 Feedback suppression, or digital feedback reduction, helps squelch unpleasant sounds that can occur when inserting a hearing aid.
 Most aids have this feature, which is useful for minimizing feedback if you’re close to the telephone or if the aid is slightly dislodged from your ear when you move your jaw.
 It can also allow for fitting with much more venting, to improve comfort and sound quality in listeners who have good hearing in the lowest pitches.

 Digital noise reduction in more advanced hearing aids acts on the incoming signal reducing gain for frequency bands with steady state or constant noise while preserving the fluctuating speech signal.
 Some hearing aid manufacturers use sophisticated noise reduction algorithms to remove intense steady noise such as turbulent wind noise which can be especially bothersome for hearing aid wearers.

 Other Features Worth Noting

-Most never aids have low-battery indicator sounds, wax guards to prevent buildup, and automatic and manual volume control.
+Most aids have low-battery indicator sounds, wax guards to prevent buildup, and automatic and manual volume control.
 Another newer feature is direct audio input, which allows users to connect directly to a television or another electronic device.
 At the higher end, Bluetooth wireless technology allows users to stream music and calls from computers, smartphones and TVs directly through their hearing aid.
 Some aids have frequency lowering technology (for those with hearing problems in the highest pitches) and accessories such as remote microphones, advanced smartphone remotes and more.